gitbucket/gitbucket/doc/authenticator.md

 ========
 GitBucket provides many [authenticators](https://github.com/gitbucket/gitbucket/blob/master/src/main/scala/gitbucket/core/util/Authenticator.scala) to access controlling in the controller.

-For example, in the case of `RepositoryViwerController`, it references three authenticators: `ReadableUsersAuthenticator`, `ReferrerAuthenticator` and `CollaboratorsAuthenticator`.
+For example, in the case of `RepositoryViewerController`, it references three authenticators: `ReadableUsersAuthenticator`, `ReferrerAuthenticator` and `CollaboratorsAuthenticator`.

 ```scala